Between Change and Continuity: The International Monetary Fund and Economic Crises

 The International Monetary Fund’s reaction to the crisis has displayed a similar trend.
 This quintessential institution of global economic governance began to allow capital controls, but it stuck to monetary policy orthodoxy.
 Its erstwhile staunch opposition to all forms of countercyclical spending was replaced with the endorsement of activist fiscal policy in the case of surplus countries.
 In contrast, there has been little change in the Fund’s position on fiscal policy towards other kinds of countries or in its traditional advocacy of liberalization of products, services and the labor market.
 The Fund also continued to advocate pension reforms, welfare state retrenchment and privatization.
 And despite the fact that in this crisis the IMF had to intervene in developed European economies, its main procedural instrument (policy conditionality) remained unaltered.
 What explains this variegated pattern of stability and change in the IMF’s substantive and procedural positions?
 Do existing explanations of the IMF’s reactions to previous crises survive the test of the current crisis, whose distinctiveness consists of its unprecedented size and its deep impact on the developed European core?

-To address these important questions, this workshop will bring together political scientists and economists with a strong research portfolio on the IMF.
-These experts will address issues such as:
+To address these important questions, this workshop brought together political scientists and economists with a strong research portfolio on the IMF.
+These experts addressed issues such as:

 - The IMF’s previous policy shifts on capital accounts;